Connect with others who understand.

 Take Medication With Food

-Makeup, like foundation and concealers, can help mask a flush.
-If you choose to conceal flushing with makeup, you may want to do so in situations where you don’t want to appear flushed, such as during a job interview or a presentation.
+Foundation and concealers can help mask a flush.
+Concealing flushing with makeup may be useful in situations where you don’t want to appear flushed, such as during a job interview or a presentation.

 Keep Cool